poissonfou/Blogging/README.md

 A website where a user can create and share essays, as well as follow other users and read their essays.

-Essays contain tags which defines its main subjects, and the creation/editing page contains a AI chatbox created with Google Gemini.
+Essays contain tags which defines its main subjects, and the creation/editing page contains a AI textbox created with Google Gemini.

 Frontend -> Vue.js 3, Vue Router, Vuex